ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  different treatment of messages that are not authenticated versus those that fail authentication;

-*  evaluation of anything other than visible From: header;
+*  evaluation of anything other than RFC5322.From header field;

 *  multiple reporting formats;